 M.F.A.
 University of Texas, Austin

 A native New Yorker, Scott received acting training at The Circle-in-the-Square Theatre School (where he has also taught) and Weist-Barron in New York with additional training in London.
-He received a B.A. in English and Art History from Colgate University and holds a Masters from The University of Texas, Austin.
 In addition to freelance directing, Scott has taught at universities and conservatories for over 20 years.

-At Emerson, he currently heads the BFA Musical Theatre program.
-For the program, Scott teaches scene study, acting technique and song interpretation and serves as advisor and coach for professional orientation.
+For the BFA Musical Theatre, Scott teaches scene study, acting technique and song interpretation and serves as advisor and coach for professional orientation.
 Scott is a member of Stage Directors and Choreographers and a member of The Southeastern Theatre Conference where he serves on the Auditions Committee.
 He is on hiatus with Actors Equity Association and SAG-AFTRA.

 Acting III; Basic Scene Study and Acting Craft (TH221)

 Acting 4: Ensemble Acting and Performance (TH222)